CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/3-quantum-espresso/README.md

 Different types of pseudopotentials and their underlying physics are beyond the scope of this tutorial, but there are many publically available pseudopotential libraries.
 This tutorial will utilize a [ONCV pseudopotentials](http://quantum-simulation.org/potentials/sg15_oncv/upf/ "ONCV psp library") optimized for PBE calcultions.

 As mentioned previously, the pw.x executable and environment will be readily available to participants of the tutorial.

+--> Those using the VMs should disable conda for this portion of the tutorial.

 Now we will begin by dissecting the QE input file using bulk Si as an example.